- 18 January 2019

 4. Store-and-Forward: Electronic transmission of medical information.

-Telemedicine is one the major revolution in Medicine at least for patient/doctor relationships.
+Telemedicine is one of the major revolutions in Medicine, at least for patient/doctor relationships.
 Statista considers that the global market for Telemedicine will reach north of $90 billion by 2023.
 It represents a CAGR of 18.83% over the 2015 to 2023 period.
 In Japan, the Yano Research Institute evaluates that Telemedicine is expected to be worth $247 million by 2019.

 The increasing needs for Telemedicine correlate closely with the population getting older and with the desertification of the countryside.
 It also links to the natural expectation of the people to live longer but also to live longer while still being healthy.
 More than the increase in Life expectancy, Telemedicine is a way to increase the Healthy Life Expectancy (HLE).